LineaLabs/lineapy/docs/source/development/areas/integrate_pipeline_framework.rst

     The key idea behind a TaskDefinition is that we believe that a task should correspond to whatever the "unit of execution" is for your framework.
     For example, in Airflow, this would be the concept of an Operator.

-For the latest attributes in TaskDefinition, please refer to our `API reference <https://docs.lineapy.org/en/latest/autogen/lineapy.plugins.html?highlight=TaskDefinition#lineapy.plugins.task.TaskDefinition>`_.
+For the latest attributes in TaskDefinition, please refer to our API reference :class:`lineapy.plugins.task.TaskDefinition`.

 .. note::
     If you feel there a code block is missing from task definition create a separate PR to add it along with an example of why your framework needs it.